enthusiasticgeek/witmotion_python_wt9011dcl/README.md

 WitMotion WT9011DCL GUI /CLI Python code

+Note: Currently the method to obtain parameters is using python's PySerial Library.
+We will explore BLE 5 option in the future.

 ## Dependencies (Tested On Ubuntu)

 Install Python 3.8+ and pip3 installed (Most Linux distributions come with this preinstalled)